asyncapi/extensions-catalog/README.md

 ## Types of extensions

-Extensions can be of type `generic` or `protocol-info`.
+Extensions can be of type `generic` or `bindings`.

 Generic extensions are those that are preceeded by `x-`, e.g., `x-twitter`, and they can be placed anywhere in the AsyncAPI document.

-ProtocolInfo extensions are those that live inside a `protocolInfo` object and are related to protocol-specific functionality or characteristics.
-E.g., `http`, `kafka`, `amqp`, etc. As opposed to generic extensions, these can only be applied in a very limited set of places, namely, where the `protocolInfo` is allowed, i.e., a channel object, an operation object or a message object.
+Bindings extensions are those that live inside a `bindings` object and are related to protocol-specific functionality or characteristics.
+E.g., `http`, `kafka`, `amqp`, etc. As opposed to generic extensions, these can only be applied in a very limited set of places, namely, where the `bindings` is allowed, i.e., a channel object, an operation object or a message object.

 ## Adding your extension to the catalog